gvisco/ossom/README.md

 ## Basic usage

-Get the dataset as a [Scipy](https://www.scipy.org/) array NxM, where N is the number of samples and M is the number of feature for each sample.
+Get the dataset as a [Scipy](https://www.scipy.org/) array NxM, where N is the number of samples and M is the number of features for each sample.
 ```python
 dataset = import_data(N, M)
 ```